spandx/dependency_bumper/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing
+## Contributing ٩(◕‿◕｡)۶

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/dependency_bumper.
+Bug reports and pull requests are welcome on GitHub at https://github.com/spandx/dependency_bumper.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/dependency_bumper/blob/master/CODE_OF_CONDUCT.md).

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

-## Code of Conduct

-Everyone interacting in the DependencyBumper project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/dependency_bumper/blob/master/CODE_OF_CONDUCT.md).